erikandersson96/first-milestone/README.md

 **Solution:**

-I changed every font to the correct spelling (from `Open+Sans` to `“Open Sans”`) and I also got rid of all unnecessary code in every @media screen breakpoint that I had included from the start.
+I changed every font to the correct spelling (from `Open+Sans` to `“Open Sans”`) and I also got rid of all unnecessary code in every `Media screen breakpoint` that I had included from the start.
 So from now on it only holds the changes made for every `13 breakpoints` in my CSS file.

 **After I applied the CSS solution:**